Santronics Software, Inc.,

 EnableCBVCheck True ; SMTP based CallBack Verification (CBV)

-SPF and CEP are similar technologies using DNS records to validate the sender IP with the sender domain. wcSAP supports both.
-To gain full benefits of SPF and CEP, you will need to create SPF and CEP DNS TXT records in the DNS Server.
-See the WCSAP Product Description on examples for setting up SPF and CEP records.
+SPF uses DNS records to validate the sender IP with the sender domain.
+To gain full benefits of SPF for your domains, you will need to create SPF TXT records in your DNS Server.
+See the WCSAP Product Description on examples for setting up SPF records.

 Defining the order of the test performed:

-The above is the default test order.
-The Filter file is checked first since it describes your White/Black accept/reject list.
-RBL offers a "reputation test" followed by a SPF/CEP test.
+The above is the default and BCP (Best Current Practice) recommended testing order.
+The filter file is checked first since it describes your explicit and direct White (accept) and Black (reject) list of rules.
+RBL offers a "reputation test" followed by a SPF test.
 Finally ended up with a CBV (Callback Verification) test if none of the preceding test validate or reject the sender.

 Preparing the CBV (Callback Verifier):

 There are many options for the CBV test.
-However, the main one is the SapHost keyword:
+However, the main one is the SapHost keyword.
+The default option for this is current set as:

 wcsap\wcsapfilter.txt